Ulaskarakoc/ukblog/content/post/my-article-name/index.md

 projects: []
 ---

-Economic historians usually have a self-identification problem for some reason: are they economists, historians or what?
+Economic historians usually have a self-identification problem: are they economists, historians or what?

 My definition is simple: Economic historian is either the economist who reads books, or the historian who likes numbers, or both.